 The Exchange’s fully electronic clearing, settlement and depository service was installed in 2001.
-By the end of 2002 all of the domestic securities listed on the BSX at that point were depository eligible.
+By the end of 2002 all the domestic securities listed on the BSX at that point were depository eligible.

-According to the exchange, the most significant change was the introduction of a new section, Section VI, in the International Regulations, which was designed to attract the listing of derivative warrants, a new market niche for the BSX.
+According to the exchange, the most significant change was the introduction of a new section, section VI, in the international regulations, which was designed to attract the listing of derivative warrants, a new market niche for the BSX.

-Changes included a streamlining of the prospectus requirements for secondary listings of International Equity Securities (Section III).
+Changes included a streamlining of the prospectus requirements for secondary listings of international equity securities (Section III).
 Under the new regulations issuers were given permission to submit their latest audited financial statements in lieu of a prospectus.

 The exchange also formalised the waiver for disclosure requirements, as previously granted by the listings committee on an ad hoc basis, for restricted market collective investment vehicles, as defined in Section IV, in respect to the disclosure of investments and shareholder holdings.

 BSX is a recognized investment exchange under the Investment Business Act 2003, and operates as a self-regulatory organization subject to regulation by the Bermuda Monetary Authority (BMA), which is a full member of the International Organization of Securities Commissions.
 The BSX was the first offshore exchange (in 1996) to receive designated status from the US SEC.
 The BSX has issued regulations for trading membership, domestic and international listing.